Updated on 21/02/2023

 - Denmark: according to when it was approved in May 2022, implementation of the e-invoice for B2B businesses will start from January 2024.
 Full implementation is expected to be completed by January 2026;

 - Belgium: the Belgian roadmap also calls for the introduction of a B2B obligation, albeit with some changes from the original plans.
-New roll-out dates are being finalized, but implementation will likely begin between 2023 and 2024.
+New roll-out dates are being finalized, but implementation will likely in 2024.

 Technology solutions and platforms for electronic invoicing in Europe